-Germany and South Korea also lead the way in specific support for green projects.
+Germany and South Korea lead the way in specific support for green projects.
 The United Kingdom's stimulus has a smaller role for such initiatives, but the country still scores highly as a result of its positive underlying environmental performance.
 Germany's latest stimulus package includes a 'Package for the Future' worth around US\$45 billion, which includes a variety of measures to support the green transition, particularly in the energy and transport sectors.
 These positive steps counteract the large, unconditional bailout of Lufthansa and other airlines, resulting in a net positive index score.
 In July, South Korea announced substantial funding for green projects through its 'New Deal', which includes initiatives to support electric and hydrogen vehicles, renewable energy and energy efficiency over the next five years.
-The US\$63 billion in green funding is equivalent to 19% of the country's total stimulus, the largest proportion of all G20 countries, resulting in a significant improvement in the country's index score.
+The US\$52 billion in green funding is equivalent to 15% of the country's total stimulus, the largest proportion of all G20 countries, resulting in a significant improvement in the country's index score.

-The European Union's stimulus package has the most promising prospective environmental impact, and is already leading to member state improvements.
+The European Union's stimulus package has the most promising prospective environmental impact.
 The US\$830 billion (€750 billion) 'Next Generation EU' recovery package includes a variety of green measures aimed at supporting the 'European Green Deal'.
 Specific measures include steps to improve the sustainability of agriculture, funding for renewable energy and support for electric vehicle sales and infrastructure.
 Financial support to member states is also expected to be accompanied by 'do no harm' environmental conditions.
-Spain and France have already taken advantage of this package, allocating their shares of it towards recovery acts with significantly positive environmental targets.
-Although approved support for the EU's Just Transition Fund, Rural Development and Sustainable Infrastructure Fund (InvestEU) was smaller than initially proposed, targeted environmental support is much larger than that announced by individual governments.
+Although approved support for the EU's Just Transition Fund.
+Rural Development and Sustainable Infrastructure Fund (InvestEU) is smaller than initially proposed, targeted environmental support is much larger than that announced by individual governments.
 As a result, the European Union achieves the highest index score.
-It is critical that the EU member states drive through the aims of the stimulus, by using these grants and loans to achieve the dual purpose of economic recovery and environmental sustainability.
+It is critical that the EU member states drive through the aims of the stimulus, by using the grants and loans to achieve the dual purpose of economic recovery and environmental sustainability.